dcdpr/did-btcr2/chapters/CRUD-Operations.md

 The steps are as follows:

-1. Set canonicalizedDocument to the result of passing genesisDocument into the JSON Canonicalization Scheme.
+1. Set `canonicalizedDocument` to the result of passing `genesisDocument` into the JSON Canonicalization Scheme.
 2. Set `genesisBytes` to the SHA256 hash of the `canonicalizedDocument`.
-3. Return `genesisBytes`
+3. Return `genesisBytes`.

 ##### Example code {.unnumbered .unlisted}